jimjonesbr/rdf_fdw/README.md

 | `user` | **required** | name of the user for authentication |
 | `password` | optional |   password of the user set in the option `user` |

-The `rdf_fdw` will try to authenticate the user using HTTP Basic Authentication - no other authentication method is currently supported.
+The `rdf_fdw` will try to authenticate the given user using HTTP Basic Authentication - no other authentication method is currently supported.
 This feature can be ignored if the triplestore does not require user authentication.

 ### [CREATE FOREIGN TABLE](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#create_foreign_table)